 Rediscover our collections, exhibitions and much more on our YouTube channel.

-From Director Nathalie Bondil’s top-pick cultural activities to interviews with artists, exhibition montages and talks given by experts, our YouTube channel is overflowing with videos that will introduce you to entirely new facets of art.
+From former Director General and Chief Curator Nathalie Bondil’s top-pick cultural activities to interviews with artists, exhibition montages and talks given by experts, our YouTube channel is overflowing with videos that will introduce you to entirely new facets of art.

 Jean-Baptiste Carpeaux, Bacchante with Roses